 We make it easy for you to get your boat licence.
-Simply take the paperwork we’ve given you on the night (after successfully completing the test), along with your completed logbook (if not doing practical), to ServiceNSW.
+After successfully completing the test, take the paperwork we’ve given you on the day, along with your completed logbook (if not doing practical), to ServiceNSW.
 You’ll be able to purchase your licence there and then without doing any further tests.
 See here for details.

-You can book your place by giving us a call on (02) 9524 5678 9am to 5pm, Mon – Fri.
+You can book your place by giving us a call on (02) 9524 5678 8:30am to 6pm, Mon – Sat (Winter hours may vary).
 We’ll require payment from a VIsa or Mastercard upon booking.
 Cash only on the night is not accepted as we need to allocate tickets.

 Boat & PWC licence sessions are run every week of the year, with some weeks favouring certain locations over others.
 You’ll need to call us to get the next date.
 Our helpful staff will help you select a date that suits you.